 Nettles are one of the best places to look for insects, all sorts of things can turn up on them.
-They sting us but insects seem immune from the effects.
-If you look closely you will some times see small, shiny green weevils like this one, not much more than 1/8" long.
-Until they move you might think they are not even insects at all.
+Nettles may sting us but insects seem immune from the effects.
+If you look closely at the leaves of the nettles you will sometimes see small whitish flecks which, close up, prove to be shiny green nettle weevils (Phyllobius pomacues) like this one.
+Not much more than 1/8" long and until they move you might think they are not even insects at all.
 This particular species is often abundant on nettles and hence its common name.

 The green colour comes from tiny scales that easily rub off leaving a black 'shell' underneath.
 As a result they can be very variable in appearance depending on their age.
 They are around from April to August and are best viewed with a magnifying glass or hand lens.

 This map shows the nature reserves and 'hot-spots' where I have recorded this species.
 Obviously it will occur in other places too but this is intended to give you a graphical guide as to the species distribution in Dorset.
 Click any marker to see the name of the site; you can then click again to see more information about that site.

 Search across all the suite websites for what you are looking for

 Have a comment, suggestion or a question I might be able to help with?

 Foilow my daily nature notes on your favourite web software

 Explore the Nature of Dorset suite of websites from the hub site that binds them together

 This website has been created by, and is the copyright of, Peter Orchard, Wareham, Dorset.
 The website is run as a hobby and the information is made available free of charge to anyone who finds it useful.
 No responsibility is accepted for any errors or omissions in the data and information supplied.
 Copyright of all photographs on this website (unless otherwise stated) remains with the publisher and they should not be used by others for any purpose without permission.
 If you notice any errors or have any constructive comments there is a 'forum' facility available and accessible from every page.